CentreForDigitalHumanities/gabber/README.md

 #### Groups

-The groups2csv.py will export group metadata to a csv file.
+The groups2csv.py script will export group metadata to a csv file.
 Use -o <filename> to export to a specific filename, by default the export will be written to gabgroups.csv.

 The format of the export is comma separated and single quote delimited CSV.

+#### Hashtags

+The gabhashtags.py script will export a sorted list of all hashtags used in posts and comments on gab, including a count of how often they were used.
+Use -o <filename> to export to a specific filename, by default the export will be written to gabhashtags.csv.

+The format of the export is comma separated and single quote delimited CSV.

+Note that no weighing is applied in the hashtag count.